Francis Lubbock: Texas

 After moving to Texas with his wife in late 1836, Lubbock engaged in various business activities, including selling goods in Velasco and assisting in the sale of a captured Mexican schooner's cargo.
 He faced challenges such as selling flour to the government at a low profit and adjusting to market fluctuations, which influenced his decision to relocate from the Brazos to Houston.

 Encouraged by the Allen brothers—Augustus Chapman and John Kirby, who had founded the town of Houston only a few months before, Lubbock decided to settle there and set up his business, arriving in January 1837.
 He established himself as a merchant, dealing in various goods, including the first barrel of flour and sack of coffee sold in Houston.
 Lubbock invested in real estate, purchasing land and building a storehouse and a small house for his family.

 By the summer of 1837, Lubbock found himself with little capital and decided to liquidate his business to pay off his creditors.
 The timing was providential, as Lubbock was chosen as assistant clerk of the House of Representatives when the Second Congress convened its session in Houston.
 He was soon after elected chief clerk.

 Lubbock actively contributed to the development of Houston, including arranging for the importation of cisterns to improve the city's water supply.
 He sold his storehouse to the government for use as the executive mansion.
 These acts demonstrated his involvement in the city's infrastructure development.

-In November of 1837, President Sam Houston appointed Lubbock to be Comptroller, a position he accepted and executed diligently.
+In November 1837, President Sam Houston appointed Lubbock to be Comptroller, a position he accepted and executed diligently.
 He oversaw financial matters, including the examination and approval of government claims and the countersigning of stock certificates.

 During this time, Lubbock participated in Texas's defensive strategies against Mexican forces.
 He played a key role in a war meeting at the Texas capitol in December 1837, serving as secretary.
 This meeting, responding to reports of a Mexican advance, aimed to organize defense and support those at the frontline.
 He was actively involved in forming resolutions and committees for vigilance and correspondence.
 When Indians were attacking frontier settlements in 1838, Lubbock requested a leave of absence from the President and joined Major George W. Bonnell's battalion as adjutant, embarking on a challenging campaign to protect Texas's frontier against Indian threats.
 Despite the difficulties, the battalion's efforts contributed to the security of the frontier, with Lubbock highlighting their role in preventing Indian attacks and protecting settlers.